yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 We continue our investigations into how to deal with the lack of hardware support for the D24 depth format on Red Team hardware.

-Some fun and totally-not-evil experiments (faking lack of support with an RTX 3060 Ti) proved that while the D24 glitches are easy to reproduce on compatible hardware by just commenting out some lines.
-We also confirmed that the vertex explosions affecting `Xenoblade Chronicles 3` in its DLC, `Future Redeemed`, and in the `Pentelas region` of the main game are *not* caused by the lack of D24 on AMD cards.
+Some fun and totally-not-evil experiments (faking lack of support with an RTX 3060 Ti) proved that while the D24 glitches are easy to reproduce on compatible hardware by just commenting out some lines, we also confirmed that the vertex explosions affecting `Xenoblade Chronicles 3` in its DLC, `Future Redeemed`, and in the `Pentelas region` of the main game are *not* caused by the lack of D24 on AMD cards.
-Any other GPU vendor with D24 support disabled renders those sections perfectly fine, leaving us again with no clue on what Radeon GPUs hate about this particular great game.
+Any other GPU vendor with D24 support disabled renders those sections perfectly fine, leaving us again with no clue on what Radeon GPUs hate about this particular game.

 On Windows, OpenGL continues to be the only alternative for Red Team users for the time being.
 Mesa, on the other hand, seems to have solved the issue (at least on Polaris hardware) with their latest version, so "just use Linux" seems to be a way to fix an AMD-specific problem once again.